Executive sponsor: Impact

 Due to the problem-solving needs of the role, the executive sponsor often needs to be able to exert pressure within the organization to overcome resistance to the project.
 For this reason a successful executive sponsor will ideally be a person with five personal attributes - understanding, competence, credibility, commitment and engagement.

 A few research studies have been published that not only detail the role of this individual within project management but also provide a way to ensure that the success of a project is increased if this individual plays a more active role.

 Senior Responsible Officer role

 The UK government treats the role of a Senior Responsible Officer (SRO) as distinct from the sponsor's role, referring to projects where the sponsor "may be considered to be at a very senior level or part of a sponsoring group, above the SRO".
+In relation to oversight of contract delivery, the term "Senior Contract Owner" has similar a similar meaning.
+Professional Standards specifically for SROs were, as of July 2019, under development.

-A Public Administration Select Committee report published in 2011 and critical of UK government IT procurement, noted that SRO's had often moved on to new roles during the course of an acquisition project, and this was one of the reasons why problems had been encountered.
+A Public Administration Select Committee report published in 2011, which was critical of UK government IT procurement, noted that SROs had often moved on to new roles during the course of an acquisition project, and this was one of the reasons why problems had been encountered.